CrazyLoafofBread/Pyfirmata-decimal-to-binary/README.md

 This project needs the pyfirmata library, if you dont have that library you can download it in the termina using the command: "pip install pyfirmata"

-I will also attach a picture with the circuit and the code in C++:
+I will also attach a picture with the circuit and the code in C++, you can go on https://www.tinkercad.com/ and test it on a simulation:

 //
 int integer = 0;